soham1024/Attendance-taker/README.md

 How it works :

->When we run "train.py" a window is opened and ask for Enter Id and Enter Name.
+>Run "train.py" a window is opened and ask for Enter Id and Enter Name.

 >Enter name and id then we have to click "Take Images" button.